B2B Negotiation Techniques to Close More Sales

 High (analysis and data)

-Justification of premium pricing, higher ROI
+Justification of premium prices, higher ROI

 Products/services with clear financial impact